The Facemaker (A Visionary Surgeon's Battle to Mend the Disfigured Soldiers of World War I) - 9781250872920

 A New York Times Bestseller

-Unlike Amazon and other retailers who may also offer The Facemaker (A Visionary Surgeon's Battle to Mend the Disfigured Soldiers of World War I) - 9781250872920 books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The Facemaker (A Visionary Surgeon's Battle to Mend the Disfigured Soldiers of World War I) - 9781250872920, we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details